Solving Nonlinear Expectations Models by Approximating the Stochastic Equilibrium System: Application to Global Solution Methods

 |Researchers:||Michael P. Evers, Markus Kontny|

-Key elements in modern dynamic economic modeling are uncertainty and forward-looking behavior: The decisions about contemporaneous behavior of economic agents, be it consumers, entrepreneurs, or policy makers, are based upon expectations about uncertain future behavior of the agents in response to random exogenous innovations.
-While understanding the interaction of uncertainty and forward-looking behavior in nonlinear settings is of considerable interest, it is confronted with the non-trivial challenge to actually solve the models: the solution to contemporaneous endogenous variables of the model depends on the expectations about uncertain future evolution of endogenous and exogenous variables.
+Key elements in modern dynamic economic modeling are uncertainty and forward-looking behavior.
+While understanding the interaction of uncertainty and forward-looking behavior in nonlinear settings is of considerable interest, it is confronted with the non-trivial challenge to solve the models.

 In this research project, we present a novel approach to the implementation of fix-point iterations based on the Euler equation, aka Policy Function Iteration.
 The standard implementation evaluates the conditional expectations using a discretization of the exogenous stochastic processes based on approximated Markov-chains, e.g., Tauchen, Tauchen-Hussey, or Rouwenhorst.
 As these numerical routines are grid-based, they face the curse of dimensionality.
 We propose to circumvent this computationally expensive step by using a k-th order Taylor series approximation to the Euler equation, instead.
 Expanding the Euler equation in exogenous disturbances about the case where shocks are absent allows a direct representation of expectation formation in the Euler equation in terms of the first k-moments of the distribution of exogenous shocks.